 Gareth Morgan on Notts TV- 11th October 2017

 Gareth Morgan was a guest on Notts TV with boxing legend Steve Ward talking about his trip and all things Nottingham with host Kate Chaplin.
-Hear the full program here
+Watch the full program here.

 Lord Mayor visit – 27th September 2017